torbjkri/OpenGL-Renderer/README.md

 			-  component manager should not control it
 		- Implement observer pattern between parts to notify creation and destruction of entities.
 			- This might come in along with input controls

+- Lighting!
+	- Need to get that specular niceness back